jeffellin/teleport-istio/SOCK-SHOP-DEMO.md

 # Sock Shop Demo: Verifying Teleport Workload Identity with Istio

-This guide demonstrates how to verify that Teleport Workload Identity is fully integrated with Istio using the Sock Shop microservices application.
-This demo proves that SPIFFE certificate issuance, mTLS communication, and identity-based authorization all work correctly.
+This guide demonstrates how to verify that Teleport Workload Identity is wired into Istio using the Sock Shop microservices application, including end-to-end mTLS.

 ## Overview